 There is no action so wise that aroused ignorance can't force a politician to renounce it.
 The State Journal-Register for one has been editorializing for burning.
 Not on its editorial page (leaf burners do not seem to read, no doubt because their eyes are watering) but on its front pages.
 There each fall the editors publish gorgeous color photos like the one that ran on November 9 showing a woman raking leaves toward a burning pile not ten steps from a highway.
 "As dusk settles over Modesto," began the caption.
 The scene looked dusky enough, although it was impossible to tell from the photo whether the cars whizzing past had their headlights on to penetrate the deepening gloom or the smoke that the woman was dumping into the right-of-way.
 The caption ended on a wistful note: "The aroma of burning leaves continues to fill the air in many of the smaller rural communities surrounding Springfield, which banned the practice last year."

 I admit to feeling ungenerous about Leland Grove's plight.
 The village is one of those places whose residents use money—much of it honestly earned, I admit—to insulate themselves from the annoyances of life in a crowded metropolis.
 There is no convenience store parking lots blighting the vistas in Leland Grove, no public housing, no library taxes.
-Grovers have been less concerned about annoying everyone else, alas.
+Grovers have been annoyances themselves, alas.
 They've been polluting Springfield air for decades, every time they venture forth from their exclusively residential enclave onto the streets of the capital to buy their groceries or fill up the car or drive to the office.

 Theoretically, suburbs could burn as many leaves as they want, so long as they keep the resulting smoke within their own borders.
 It is hard to see how they might accomplish this feat, however, since their powers of social control do not extend to the vagrant winds.
 The Illinois constitution's explicit guarantee of a clean environment for all its citizens takes precedence over privilege.
 The good burghers of Leland Grove, Grandview, et al have no more right to pollute the air of Springfield than do the owners of a paint factory.
 (Some Grovers might demur, coming as they do from long lines of factory owners.)

 Some Springfield aldermen have asked why their constituents should suffer because some Grover is as narrow-minded about leaves as he is about progressive taxation or S-2 zoning.
 There is talk in the council of making adoption of burn bans by its suburban neighbors a condition of the city's renewal of their fire protection contracts.
-I like the concept; if they like to eat smoke, let 'em eat some real smoke once in a while.
+I like the concept; if they like to eat smoke, let 'em eat their own once in a while.